peteole/economySim/README.md

 # economySim
-A project to simulate a (very) simplified economical system in Java
+A project to simulate a (very) simplified economical system in Java written as a task for school.
+Documentation in German.